 COMMITTEES OF THE SUPERVISORY BOARD

-According to the Bank's Articles of Association, the Supervisory Board appoints from among its members an Audit Committee, Committee for Risk and the Committee for Remuneration.
+According to the Bank's Articles of Association, the Supervisory Board appoints from among its members an Audit Committee, and the Committee for Remuneration.
 The Supervisory Board may also appoint other committees from among its members.